 The Diet Coke Safety Myth You Should Stop Believing

-Most people are familiar with the phrase "the dose makes the poison," a basic tenant of toxicology, which is the study of how chemicals, drugs, and other substances effect living systems (beyond just humans and animals).
+Many people are familiar with the phrase "the dose makes the poison," a basic tenet of toxicology, which is the study of how chemicals, drugs, and other substances affect living systems (beyond just humans and animals).
 A proper recommended dose of Tylenol is generally harmless, but 50,000 milligrams of acetaminophen will likely do a lot of damage to your liver.
-The same is true for a wide array of controlled substances in our day-to-day lives, including ingredients in our food and drinks like aspartame.
-But while the artificial sweetener has long been vilified for increasing cancer risks, studies around the world have proven otherwise.
+The same is true for a wide array of controlled substances in our day-to-day lives, including ingredients in our food and drinks, such as aspartame — the sweetener used in Diet Coke, which has caused some to wonder if the popular soda is a risky refreshment to sip.

 Moderation is key when it comes to aspartame

 A 12-ounce can of Diet Coke contains less than 200 milligrams of aspartame.
 By World Health Organization standards, a 150-pound person would need to drink about 14 cans a day to hit the 40 milligram per kilogram of body weight threshold.
-So with aspartame, the dose does indeed make the poison, and having a can of Diet Coke occasionally shouldn't worry you.
+So with aspartame, the dose does indeed make the poison, and having an occasional can of Diet Coke shouldn't worry you.
 As with many things in life, moderation is key.
-When you're deciding between sodas, keep in mind that Diet Coke has more caffeine than regular Coke.
+(On that note, when you're deciding between sodas, keep in mind that Diet Coke has more caffeine than regular Coke.)

 One important disclaimer is that people with phenylketonuria (PKU), an inherited but rare disorder, should avoid all aspartame, even below the acceptable daily intake suggestions.
 Aspartame contains an amino acid called phenylalanine, that those with PKU have a difficult time metabolizing, which can result in brain damage and seizures.

-While many toxic mid-2000s "self-help" dieting books decried diet sodas and aspartame as "liquid Satan," it's thankfully becoming greater common knowledge that such products can be safely enjoyed in moderation.
-The only time we firmly recommend avoiding diet sodas is when cooking with them, especially in slow-cooked pot roasts, where the real sugar from traditional sodas is essential.
+Otherwise, it's thankfully widely believed that sodas with aspartame, like Diet Coke, can be safely enjoyed in moderation.
+The only time we firmly recommend avoiding diet sodas is when cooking with them, especially in slow-cooked pot roasts, when the real sugar from traditional sodas is essential.

 Recommended